8 Things You Don’t Want In a Startup Partner

-3. You don’t want a partner who is bad At dealing with people.
+3. A partner who is bad at dealing with people

 It’s a big world out there and there are plenty of people who have no idea what is culturally acceptable and what is not when dealing with other people.
 For example, a friend of mine told me how their company’s new partner shouted at him while they were at a public place.
 Being a tall foreigner, he definitely stood out and people were looking at him funny.

 The point here is, if your prospect partner doesn’t know how to deal with people, that’s already a red flag.
 If he can’t treat people right, it’s going to hard to get people to like him.
 If you are the only person this person respects, but he doesn’t extend that courtesy to people who work under you, that’s a warning sign to go find another partner.